Sachin-Shahi/basicknowledge/README.md

-# basicknowledge testing this one
-I have added more changes to this one
+I have oto understand how this workd and what I need to do resolve git conflict